AuthentiqID/forgerock-social-authentiq-node/README.md

 - Obtain a `client_id` and `client_secret` for your application from the [Authentiq Dashbard](https://dashboard.authentiq.com/).
 - Add the **Social Authentiq** node to an Auth Tree.
 - Attach the **Provision Dynamic Account** node to the **No account exists** connector as follows.

   ![Authentiq Social Auth Tree Node](./images/authentiq-auth-tree-example.png)

 - In the **Social Authentiq** node's properties, fill out the `client_id` and `client_secret` you obtained above.
 You can likely leave the other fields at their defaults.
 - Save the Auth Tree.

 # Usage

-To test your authentication flow...
+To test your authentication flow:

 - Navigate to the sign-in page of the authentication tree, e.g. `https://openam.partner.com:8080/openam/XUI/#login&service=MyAuthentiqTree`.
 - You will be redirected to the Authentiq sign-in page.

   ![Authentiq Provider](./images/authentiq-provider.png)

 - Sign in with your Authentiq ID, installing it as you go if needed.

 # Future